Drones and Drone Photography for Hikers

 Cons: Weight and Price

-Ideal for: this who just want the best image quality and have no problems with its weight
+Ideal for: those who just want the best image quality and have no problems with its weight.

 Drones and Drone Photography for Hikers – Conclusions:

-1. It’s advisable to start with an entry-level model.
-The image quality is good enough for most use cases, and no need to invest too much.
+- It’s advisable to start with an entry-level model.
+The image quality is great already, and no need to invest too much.
 Plus, they are very lightweight, which means you are more likely to bring them with you even on very long or multi-day hikes.

 I won’t even mention larger and more expensive drones here, and it makes no sense for a hiker to bring one of those along.
 They won’t even fit in a backpack!
-But Hey, if you are a Sherpa or weight is not a problem, you may consider something like Inspire 2!
+But Hey, if you are extremely fit and weight is not a problem, you may consider something like Inspire 2!

-Also, don’t forget to fly responsibly.
+Also, never forget to fly responsibly.
 Ensure you have all the permissions or insurance you need to fly a drone.
 Do not fly in restricted areas.
-Be considerate to people and wildlife.
+Be considerate of people and wildlife.
 Last but not least, enjoy!